-Paradoxically, leaning into our difficulties, acknowledging how we are feeling and the situation we find ourselves in, staying with those emotions for a bit rather than rushing to action, and getting appropriate support from another, can help us determine the appropriate action to take, to take that action mindfully and ultimately to find our way through the waves.
+Paradoxically, leaning into your difficulty, acknowledging how you are feeling and the situation you find yourself in, staying with those emotions for a bit rather than rushing to action, and getting appropriate support from another, can help you determine the appropriate action to take, to take that action mindfully and ultimately to find our way through the waves.

 I would like to acknowledge the kayaking instructor who noticed how I was freezing, her feedback, advice and support.
 It all helped me to keep my fear in check, improve my skills and gain confidence.
 Thank you.